Idea-Maker-Agency/wplite/docs/components/card/README.md

 # Card

-A reusable HTML card component to standardize card rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML card component to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage